TAbdiukov/CISSP-mnemonics/README.md

 ## Regarding sources

 No source is perfect, including this one.
 Everyone makes mistakes, and I witnessed several contradicting opinions online about some hot topics (especially about Access Control Models, due dilligence vs due care, DR).
 The *trick* is to consult multiple sources.

+This set of mnemonics, like any other set, probably only covers 40% of all exam topics.
+For the remainer 60%, you need to study books.

+Also, try to make multiple mental connections to the CISSP topics.
+Through experience, language (like "Zero KODU"), cursing etc. Don't be that guy, who passed CISSP and forgot what Bell-LaPadula is.
+During the exam, it's one too easy not to remember something, and I could answer some of the hard questions through thoroughly mentally consulting the topics I studied

 For CISSP, the right way is (ISC)² way (and to give credit, they are *at least* almost always right).